Facebook-download/Facebook-/README.md

                     <div class="divider"></div>
                 </div>
                 <div class="col-md-12">
-                    <p style="max-width:950px; margin: 0 auto; text-align: justify">FB Downloader was created so that anyone can download and save their favorite Facebook videos online using an easy to use web interface.
-We designed the website to work across all platforms so you'll enjoy the same user experience whether you browse the website on your Iphone, Android Tablet, or PC.
-This site is completely free to use and doesn't require any third-party software to work.
-                        </br></br>Our online Facebook downloader will allow you to save any public Facebook video in high-quality or low-quality MP4 format.
-FBDownloader also allows you to convert Facebook videos to mp3 audio files.
-To get started, grab the link to the Facebook video you'd like to save and paste it on the homepage.
-Wait while our servers quickly convert and process the video to a downloadable MP4 or MP3 file.

                         </br></br> If you are trying to download
                         private Facebook videos then please visit the
                         <a href="https://fbdownloader.net/private-facebook-downloader/">private video downloader</a>.
 To learn a little more about this website, please visit our <a